Washington vs. Colorado NCAA Football Odds, Plays and Insights | November 20, 2021

 Washington Stats and Trends

-- Washington's games this year have hit the over two times in nine opportunities (22.2%).
+- Washington's games this year have gone over the point total two times in nine opportunities (22.2%).

-- When Washington scores more than 27.5 points, it is 2-1 against the spread and 2-1 overall.
+- Washington is 2-1 against the spread and 2-1 overall this season when the team scores more than 27.5 points.

-- This year, the Huskies have turned the ball over 15 times, seven more than the Buffaloes' takeaways (8).
+- The Huskies have turned the ball over seven more times (15 total) than the Buffaloes have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for Washington at SISportsbook.